Robin Fernando

-Pattiyage Robin Steven Fernando (born 15 June 1937 – died 8 January 2022 as රොබින් ප්රනාන්දු in [Sinhala]), popularly as Robin Fernando, was an actor in Sri Lankan cinema and television as well as a stunt coordinator.
+Pattiyage Robin Steven Fernando (born 15 June 1937 – died 8 January 2022 as රොබින් ප්රනාන්දු in [Sinhala]), popularly known as Robin Fernando, was an actor in Sri Lankan cinema and television as well as a stunt coordinator.
 Considered as one of the best stunt directors in Sinhala cinema, Fernando started his career in the 1965 film Chandiya, and rose to prominence with lead roles.

 Early life and education

 Fernando was born on 15 June 1937 at Kotahena, Sri Lanka as the third of the family.
 His father Cyril Anthony served in Department of Printing and as Chief Foreman in the Printing Division of the M.D.
 Gunasena Company.
 His mother Vilet Anthony was a housewife.
 He had two elder sisters and two younger sisters.
 A Buddhist devotee, Fernando never gave up going to the Dhamma School at Deepaduttaramaya in Kotahena on every Sundays.

 He completed his education from St. Benedict's College, Colombo during the period that World War II occurred.
 He took national colors for sports such as karate and gymnastics as well.
 After leaving school in 1963, he went to work for the Mackwood Company in Colombo.